-At Envista Forensics, our certified and seasoned experts have worked on thousands of matters involving digital evidence.
+At Envista Forensics, our certified and seasoned digital forensics experts have worked on thousands of matters involving digital evidence.
 In every case, our objective is to provide actionable and accurate results to our clients, often under strict guidelines and tight time frames.
 Our team is dedicated to working closely with our clients through effective communication and planning to help you reach the best possible outcome in your case.

 At the core of digital forensics is advanced data recovery capabilities, which include data that has been deleted, encrypted, or damaged.
-At every stage of the process, our digital forensic experts utilise technology and methodologies that prevent the evidence from being changed, altered, or corrupted.
+At every stage of the process, our digital forensic experts utilize technology and methodologies that prevent the evidence from being changed, altered, or corrupted.
 Digital forensic examiners treat every case as if it will go to court, understanding that the evidence and their analysis must be above reproach.

-Our experts will be able to assist you in determining where valuable data is to your case.
+Our digital forensics experts will be able to assist you in determining where valuable data is to your case.
 This includes if the data is on local devices such as mobile phones and computers, network share drives, cloud storage, or social media accounts.

 Before analysis, a protocol needs to be in place before work can even begin in many instances.
 Our experts can assist you in creating a protocol for examining evidence.
 This protocol will provide the necessary information to ensure all of the parties involved that the original evidence items will remain exactly as they were before the examination.
 Every attempt will be made in a digital forensics analysis to preserve digital evidence as a "snapshot in time" of exactly how they existed upon seizure or forensic imaging (copying).

 Our experts can verify the work of an opposing expert to determine if the findings are valid.
-This process involves performing an independent analysis of the evidence to ensure the facts are accurate and that all evidence has been thoroughly analysed.
+This process involves performing an independent analysis of the evidence to ensure the facts are accurate and that all evidence has been thoroughly analyzed.
 It is not uncommon for some experts to find their alleged "smoking gun" and then proceed to end their examination prematurely as they have not taken all of the data into account.